DragonComputer/Dragonfire/CONTRIBUTING.md

 Then you need to deactivate her by saying *GO TO SLEEP*.

+#### Dragonfire confusing with her own voice?

+Simply use your headphones:headphones: instead of the speakers:speaker: to listen Dragonfire or lower the volume.

 #### Dragonfire started to read something and now she is not stopping?

 Then you need to silence her by saying *ENOUGH* OR *SHUT UP*.